cjohnson57/ConsoleApp/README.md

 The stuff I wrote is in C#, but the entityframework Powershell scripts are so long GitHub considers it a Powershell program.

-Connects to a database of countries and prints a list of them.
+Connects to a database of countries and prints a list of them (Form4.cs)

-You can edit a country's properties, delete a country, or add a new country.
+You can edit a country's properties (Form1.cs), delete a country (Form2.cs), or add a new country (Form3.cs)

-You can also find a particular country so you don't have to scroll through the entire list.
+You can also find a particular country so you don't have to scroll through the entire list (Form5.cs)

 For fun I added the ability to add a random country with an attempt at realistic values (besides name which is just a random string, although then the 3-letter country code is based on that random string.)